symfony/symfony-docs/cookbook/service_container/scopes.rst

 Changing the Scope of your Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Changing the scope of a service should be done set in its definition:
+Changing the scope of a service should be done in its definition:

 .. configuration-block::